-Business debt can come up very easily.
+Business debts can come up very easily.
 A few slow months and all of a sudden the debt is way beyond the reach of the business owner.
-If you have business debts that are out of control then give us a phone call.
+If you have business debts that are out of control then give us a call.
 At Liquidators Cairns we are business debt professionals.
-For a completely free consultation contact 1300 795 575.
+For a completely free consultation call 1300 795 575.

 Frequently when a company owner finds him or herself in a challenging financial position they are encouraged by either their bookkeeper, their solicitor or even their colleagues to speak with a liquidator and put the business into liquidation.
 Be very careful about this, as the belief is that because you are paying the liquidator they will protect your best interests and assist you to get back on your feet.
 BUT THIS IS ABSOLUTELY NOT THE CASE!